Qualifying Exam

 Literature Review

-The final literature review report should be 6-12 pages in length (1.5 spacing, 12-point font, 1” margins) and represent a stand-alone, readable document.
+The final literature review report should be 6-12 pages in length including references (1.5 spacing, 12-point font, 1 inch margins) and represent a stand-alone, readable document.
 Appendices are allowed but may not be reviewed by the QE committee.

 Instructions on the Literature Review Presentation are as follows:

-3. The maximum length of oral presentations is 45 minutes (suggested a 30–45-minute presentation), students will be cut off after this time.
+- The maximum length of oral presentations is 45 minutes (suggested a 30–45-minute presentation).

 Evaluation of the Literature Review

-2. Student’s general knowledge of the topic area;
+- Student’s general knowledge of the topic area.

-4. Student understanding of strengths and weaknesses of each study;
+- Student understanding of strengths and weaknesses of each study.

-5. Student understanding of the relationship among studies;
+- Student understanding of the relationship among studies.

-6. Student identification of gaps in existing knowledge and potential research topics; and
+- Student identification of gaps in existing knowledge and potential research topics.

 After Passing the QE

-After a student has successfully passed both parts of the Qualifying Exam, the ISE Graduate Advising Team will enter the completed milestone in the student’s academic record.
+After a student has successfully passed both parts of the Qualifying Exam, the ISE Graduate Advising Office will enter the completed milestone in the student’s academic record.
 The student can then begin forming the doctoral dissertation committee.
 A student who passes the QE but does not have a current dissertation advisor must secure an advisor within one academic term of having passed the QE.
-Please email grad-advisors@ise.ufl.edu for assistance with this process.
+Please email the ISE Graduate Advising Office (grad-office@ise.ufl.edu) for questions about this process.